arm-university/Graphical-Micro-Architecture-Simulator/README.md

 ### [Download the simulator here](https://github.com/arm-university/Graphical-Micro-Architecture-Simulator/archive/refs/heads/main.zip)

 The Graphical Micro-Architecture Simulator is a web browser-based simulator for a subset of the Arm instructions.
-Specifically, this tool provides the expected execution results for the LEGv8 instructions, which is a subset of Armv8-A instructions based on the Computer Organization and Design (Arm Edition) textbook by David A. Patterson & John L. Hennessy.
+Specifically, this tool provides the expected execution results for the LEGv8 instructions, which is a subset of Arm®v8-A instructions based on the [Computer Organization and Design (Arm Edition)](https://www.elsevier.com/books/computer-organization-and-design-arm-edition/patterson/978-0-12-801733-3) textbook by David A. Patterson & John L. Hennessy.
 This simulator can be run locally on a PC, and is offered exclusively and at no cost to academics, teaching staff, and learners worldwide.

 **Note: This tool is currently a BETA version.**